Documentation

 Step 1: Create Your Account

-Sign up at app.notemesh.dev/register using one of two methods:
+Sign up at app.notemesh.ai/register using one of two methods:

 - Google Sign-In — fastest option, also sets up your calendar integration automatically